context¶

 self._prefixed[expanded] = prefixed

-self._shortnamed[prefixed] = key
+self._shortnamed[prefixed] = shortname

 base = property(